grymoire7/mdresume/resume.md

 July 2020 - September 2024, Chicago, IL and remote

-As a full-stack developer at BenchPrep, I helped deliver a high-quality SaaS platform serving the education market using Ruby on Rails, Vue, Docker, and PostgreSQL.
+As a full-stack developer at BenchPrep, I helped deliver a high-quality SaaS platform serving the education market.
 In my role as team lead, I led the transition to container-based development and helped chart a path to CI/CD.
 I worked daily with test engineering, product management, and customer support to clarify requirements, design and implement timely solutions, and maintain existing systems.
 I integrated AI features into the BenchPrep platform and crafted code to generate question content and suggest categories for clients.
 In addition to being a team lead, I also enjoyed leading a Refactoring SIG and giving frequent technical talks to Engineering and other groups to help advance our skills and knowledge as a company.

 **Technologies used:** Ruby on Rails, Vue, Python, Docker, OpenAI, PostgreSQL, Redis, Rspec, Git